 - $10,000 for property damage in any one accident.

-Helmet Law—Anyone under the age of 18 must wear a helmet when driving or riding a motorcycle, according to the New Mexico motorcycle helmet law.
+New Mexico Helmet Law—Anyone under the age of 18 must wear a helmet when driving or riding a motorcycle, according to the New Mexico motorcycle helmet law.
 The helmet must meet U.S. Department of Transportation standards.
 Only motorcycle helmets that meet Federal Motor Vehicle Safety Standard Number 218 are approved for use in New Mexico.
 Failure to wear a safety helmet shall not constitute contributory negligence.

 Eye Protection—If the motorcycle does not have a fixed windshield, the motorcyclist has to wear protective eye gear such as a face shield attached to a helmet, goggles or safety eyeglasses.

 Footrest—Every motorcyclist must ride on the permanent and regular seat attached to the vehicle, and keep his or her feet on the footrests while riding.
 A motorcyclist is not allowed to transport a passenger unless the motorcycle is designed to carry two people.

 Passenger Safety—Passengers can only ride on a motorcycle if the vehicle is designed to carry more than one passenger.
 The passenger shall ride with his or her feet on the footrests provided for the passenger.

 Headlamps—Every motorcycle shall be equipped with at least one and not more than two headlamps that are a mounted at a proper height.
 Every motorcycle shall be equipped with at least two brakes that may be operated by hand or foot.

 Horn—A motorcycles must have a horn in working order to signal a warning audible from a distance of at least 200 feet.